engineyard/kubernetes-workshop/README.md

 # Hello!

-This repository represents a few of the things we wish we had time to teach you at our Railsconf workshop.
-However, we only have 90 minutes, so we'll just walkthrough one exercise together, and then step back and offer support as you explore the topics that interest you.
+Welcome to our Railsconf workshop repository.
+We'll walkthrough the [Setup](TODO) and 2 exercises together, with you following along on your own kubernetes cluster. ( [Pods & Services](TODO/01-pods-deployments-services.md) and  [Secrets & Environment Variables](TODO/02-secrets-environment-variables.md) ) Then we'll step back and offer support as you explore on your own.

+You can walkthrough the [Volumes](TODO) exercise to deploy a containerized database, go straight into [Dockerizing an App](TODO) (and deploy it on kubernetes), OR investigate other topics (such as the [Topics warranting further investigation](#TODO) at the bottom of this file).
+If you discover something cool, please share! (in workshop chat, or via spontaneous euphoric vocal exclamation)

 # Prerequisites

 1. A Working Kubernetes Cluster.
 (Register for the eventbrite and we'll email you access instruction: http://ey.io/kubey)
-2. A Docker Hub Account. (https://hub.docker.com/) (optional)
+2. A Docker Hub Account. (https://hub.docker.com/) (optional, helps you setup your own apps)
-3. Join the #workshop-chat channel on the Kubernetes slack: http://slack.k8s.io/ (optional)
+3. Join the #workshop-chat channel on the Kubernetes slack: http://slack.k8s.io/ (optional, helps you ask questions)
 4. The ability to run SSH and a modern web browser

-This material assumes your kubernetes cluster is running on Amazon EC2, backed by Engine Yard Managed Kubernetes.
+Your kubernetes cluster is running on Amazon EC2, backed by Engine Yard.

 Since we are running on conference wifi, and Docker can be bandwidth intensive, we are also giving you access to what we call a "bridge" box.
 This is a basic EC2 server you can SSH into.
 It has Ruby and Docker and other basic tools pre-installed.
 SSH instructions should be available on the Engine Yard dashboard once you get access to one of the accounts we've setup for this workshop.

-Here's an overview of the pre-installed software you'll be using:
+Here's some of the pre-installed software on your *bridge* box:

 1. *ruby* - It's installed with RVM.
 (You are welcome to install other versions of ruby, see: https://rvm.io/rubies/installing)
 2. *docker* - Will be needed to build and push images to Docker Hub.
-Kubernetes will then pull these images. (you'll need to prefix most docker command with `sudo`)
+Kubernetes will then pull these images.
-3. *kubey* - This is the Engine Yard CLI for provisioning and managing Kubernetes clusters on Amazon.
-Since your cluster is already setup, you'll only need the CLI to get info/status on the cluster or to setup RDS databases.
-4. *kubectl* - This is the official kubernetes CLI, it's already setup to talk to your cluster.
+3. *kubectl* - This is the official kubernetes CLI, it's already setup to talk to your cluster.
 Here are some commands to try: `kubectl cluster-info` `kubectl get pods --all-namespaces` `kubectl describe service/nginx-ingress -n kube-system`
-5. This repository (already cloned to ~/kubernetes-workshop)
+4. This repository (already cloned to ~/kubernetes-workshop)

 # Further References